-While all call centers want to improve their agents’ performance and processes, most of them find it difficult to do so due to the sheer volume of calls they need to review.
-Listening to thousands of calls manually each day is neither feasible nor practical for contact centers.
-Hence most call centers only listen to a small percentage of calls to estimate how effective their calling strategies are.
+While all call centers want to improve their agents’ performance and processes, most find it difficult due to the volume of calls they need to review.
+Hence, most call centers only listen to a small percentage of calls to estimate their calling strategy’s effectiveness.

-Most individuals already have a poor impression of customer service, thanks to the apathy and the indifference shown to them by poorly-trained agents over the past decades.
+Most individuals already have a poor impression of customer service due to the indifference of poorly-trained agents over the past decades.
 Therefore consumers that experience poor customer service instantly switch brands.

 Speech analytics solutions can help recognize audio patterns and detect stress and emotions in a speaker’s voice.
 Hence they work as an effective tool to measure the quality of a call, customer satisfaction levels, and agents’ performance.
 Customer support or sales team can also learn about changing consumer preferences and needs using call analytics, which can help improve the overall customer experience.

 With only about 11% of speech analytics for call centers, many organizations have overlooked the chance to deploy a technology that can help improve contact centers and sales operations.

 Call centers can use speech analytics technology and get the most out of it in certain ways.

 1. Authorized CSAT/NPS Reviews